Charlzk05/Online-Class-Tool/README.md

 # Online Class Tool
-Using multiple search engine and education website to search quicker
+Using CefSharp and Selenium multiple search engine and education website to search quicker

 # Packages
 - CefSharp